Free cookie consent management tool by TermsFeed

 3. Physical Appearance

-• Male and female couplings are typically used together in pairs, with the male fitting being inserted into the female fitting to form a complete, secure connection.
+Male and female couplings are typically used together — the male fitting screws into the female fitting to create a secure, leak-resistant connection.

 Conclusion